Pouladzadeh/robofriends/README.md

-# robofriends
+# react-robofriends

 Udemy Course Project- React

-This project is a single page application where the user can search for robot friends among all.Created with HTML5, CSS3, JavaScript, React, tachyons, robohash API.
+This project is a single page application where users can search for robo friends among all.
+Built with HTML5, CSS3, JavaScript, React, tachyons, robohash API.

 https://pouladzadeh.github.io/robofriends/